 At this point, our tensegrity robot is operating on open-loop control for its motion, without any sensor feedback.
 Future research will test various sensors, such as force sensors at the nodes to measure ground reaction forces, inertial measurement units to measure the pose of the robot, and cameras to detect obstacles.
 By using the data provided by these sensors, we plan to close the loop in our controller.
 This will allow the robot to choose and execute step policies on its own, based on its recognized pose and goal.
 Furthermore, this will allow the robot to autonomously navigate more complex terrain (e.g., move around elevated terrain or climb stairs) and deal with obstacles (e.g., avoid hitting humans).
 Such functionalities will greatly enhance the robot's performance in co-robotic applications.

 The concept of rapid prototyping is expected to play an important role in the future development of the tensegrity robot.
 Because adding and replacing hardware components of the robot is relatively easy, the time spent in each prototype iteration is minimal.
 Moreover, the control method we presented in this work can be used to find actuation policies for the updated hardware.
-In fact, the rapidly prototyped tensegrity robot has already been helpful to NASA in providing a medium for rapidly constructing and modifying configurations and actuation and control strategies for use in their SUPERball robot for planetary landing and exploration [34].
+Overall, different tensegrity robots can be rapidly constructed or modified for their use in various corobotic applications.